Photo Courtesy of Kodak

 the EPA's Clean Air Scientific Advisory Committee (CASAC) in

-August 2006 concluded that there is a large degree of uncertainty
+August 2006 concluded that there was a large degree of uncertainty

 associated with the estimates of using the model.
 EPA (2007)